 The school day will begin at 8:15.
 Students will enter the building through the south door of the main entrance and report to the lunch room immediately.
-The south doors will not be open.
 Staff supervision of the lunch room will begin at 7:50.
-Students will sit at a table in the lunchroom until they are dismissed to their classroom at 8:15.
-If a student enters after 8:15, they must report to the principal's secretary before going to the classroom.
+Students will either walk in the gym, or sit at a table in the lunchroom until they are dismissed to their classroom at 8:15.
+If a student enters after 8:15, they must report to the office before going to the classroom.